-Guest contribution by Christopher Beck, Product Manager at MediaMath
+Guest contribution by Christopher Beck, Product Manager at MediaMath.

-Simply put, product/market fit is the ability of a product to satisfy the needs of a good market.
+In this post, we’re going to look at one crucial question for businesses: what is product/market fit?
+To define it simply, product/market fit is the ability of a product to satisfy the needs of a good market.

-For example, Uber and Lyft can fit the needs of people who want an easily accessible method of transportation on demand.
+To help illustrate the product/market fit definition, let’s look at an example.
+Uber and Lyft can fit the needs of people who want an easily accessible method of transportation on demand.
 These are users who do not have the patience to call up a cab company and wait for them to find a driver in your area – these users also may not want human interaction.

 The failure of a product to understand consumers and the external factors that affect their decisions is a failure to find the right product/market fit.
 If there is no market for your product or if the market demand isn’t strong enough, it’s effectively dead in the water: no one will use it, and even worse, no one will pay for it.